syncfusion-content/xamarin-docs/Xamarin/Effects-View/Interaction.md

 ---
 layout: post
-title: Interactions in Syncfusion EffectsView control in Xamarin.Forms
+title: Interaction in Xamarin Effects View control | Syncfusion
-description: This section describes how to set effects on different interactions in Syncfusion EffectsView in Xamarin.Forms.
+description: Learn here all about Interaction support in Syncfusion Xamarin Effects View (SfEffectsView) control and more.
 platform: xamarin
 control: SfEffectsView
 documentation: ug
 ---

-# Interaction in SfEffectsView
+# Interaction in Xamarin Effects View (SfEffectsView)

 You can set the effects on different interactions.
 This section explains how to set effects on different interactions available in effects view.